Demo-AI-Edge-Crazy-Train/train-controller/README.md

 ## Objectives

-Showcase a nodejs application that control a Lego Train Ref : 60337 [!(https://www.lego.com/en-fr/themes/city/train)] using Bluetooth, all commands are read from mqtt broker.
+Showcase a nodejs application that control a  [Lego Train Ref : 60337](https://www.lego.com/en-fr/themes/city/train) using Bluetooth, all commands are read from mqtt broker.
 The controller can :
 - discover the hub
 - start and stop the train